leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 ### Highlights on physical skills

 1. I finally regained my ability to do one arm chin ups, years after losing them due to being lazy.
-Am trying to strenghten the end ranges now
+Am trying to strengthen the end ranges now
 2. Also finally squared my front splits, got my flat pancake stretch, and overall better body awareness.
 I credit [Jen Crane](https://www.instagram.com/cirque_physio/ "cirque") for the active flexibility drills and making me realise flexibility is more about strength than passive range of motion
 3. The flexibility gains also helped me get a pike press handstand for the first time, and regain a straddle press handstand.
 4. Maintained bouldering ability and grades, which I guess is the best I could have hoped for with gym closures